Hvaheterdu/Games/RockPaperScissor/README.md

 The first one is usually used on Windows when you only have on Python version installed.

-The second one is usually used on macOS, because the system uses Python@2.7 and typing *pip* instead of *pip3* will install it on Python@2.7
+The second one is usually used on macOS, because the system uses Python@2.7 and typing _pip_ instead of _pip3_ will install it on Python@2.7

-*pip3* makes sure the module is installed on the Python@3 version that you have installed.
+_pip3_ makes sure the module is installed on the Python@3.x.x version that you have installed.

 ## How to run